AdobeDocs/experience-manager-65.de-DE/help/sites-developing/building.md

 ## Tags in verschiedenen Sprachen {#tags-in-different-languages}

 As described in the documentation for administering tags, in the section [Managing Tags in Different Languages](/help/sites-administering/tags.md#managing-tags-in-different-languages), a tag `title`can be defined in different languages.
 Eine sprachempfindliche Eigenschaft wird dann dem Tag-Knoten hinzugefügt.
-Diese Eigenschaft hat das Format `jcr:title.<locale>`, z.B. `jcr:title.fr` für die französische Übersetzung. `<locale>` muss eine ISO-Zeichenfolge in Kleinbuchstaben sein und &quot;_&quot;anstelle von &quot;-&quot;verwenden.
+Diese Eigenschaft hat das Format `jcr:title.<locale>`, z.B. `jcr:title.fr` für die französische Übersetzung. `<locale>` muss eine ISO-Gebietsschema-Zeichenfolge in Kleinbuchstaben sein und &quot;_&quot;anstelle von &quot;-&quot;verwenden.
 Beispiel: `de_ch`.

 When the **Animals** tag is added to the **Products** page, the value `stockphotography:animals` is added to the property `cq:tags` of the node /content/geometrixx/en/products/jcr:content.
 Die Übersetzung wird vom Tag-Knoten referenziert.